Antun Stipančić: On the world stage in 1975-80

 In 1979 Tova flew to Pyongyang with his national team to the World Championship in Pyongyang with his national team.
 "Why not try again?", he explained.
 "I always fought more with my hand and heart than with my legs" and the medal hunters, the experienced double Šurbek – Stipančić were off to win the table tennis Mount Everest!
 At the finals of the men's doubles, Tova and Šurba were on one side and two very well known competitors, Hungarian aces Klampar and Jonyer, were on the other.
 European finals held on Asian grounds.
 Victory for the Yugoslav team came with 3 sets to 0, and they were acclaimed as table tennis immortals for all time.
 The victors searched for appropriate words, and Tova, raising his voice said, "Men, I finally experienced it, we are the real champions.
 Nobody could take us a set."

 The following year, at the 1980 European Championships in Bern Tova won two medals playing doubles, but sportswriters pointed out that he showed his true sport greatness in the fifth set.
 At 19:19 he gave up the ball in favor of the English player Paul Day, although the referee decided the opposite.
 For that sport gesture he got "The Fair Play Trophy R. Bergmann".

 Antun Stipančić died in Zagreb at the age of 42.

 Legacy

-Tova was seen as belonging to the entire world.
-Generations of table tennis players from every continent remember him — whether they played against him or enjoyed his brilliant moves at the green table.
-With his individuality and outstanding sport results, Tova Stipančić left an indelible trace, becoming part of sport history, of the world, of Croatia and of his Duga Resa.
+Tova Stipančić was viewed as a figure belonging to the global community.
+Players of table tennis from all corners of the world recall him, whether they faced him on the court or appreciated his outstanding skills from afar.
+Through his unique personality and exceptional athletic accomplishments, Tova Stipančić made an enduring impact and became a part of the history of sports, the world at large, Croatia, and his hometown of Duga Resa.

 He won 27 medals, 11 medals from world championships; 1 gold, 4 silver, 6 bronze; and 16 medals from European championships (4,3,9).
 Additionally, he won 48 medals at international tournaments in all categories.